LisaHackett97/MS1-Dog-Daycare/README.md

 contains the following:

-- Icon for business, which is a clickable link to bring user back to home page.
+- Business icon and name: a clickable link to bring user back to home page.
-- Address and phone number for business, which is hidden on some screen sizes.
-Allows user to quickly view where business is located.
-- Navigation menu.
-Allows user to navigate to all pages on the site, and to the contact form.
+- Menu bar: Allows user to navigate to gallery and services pages, and to the contact form.

 ### Navigation menu

-- Contains links to all three pages of site. collapses to a burger menu icon on smaller screens.
+- Contains links to all gallery and services pages of site. collapses to a burger menu icon on smaller screens.(Home page is accessed by clicking icon on left side)
-- Home: allows user to click and go to the main home page.
 - Gallery: allows user to click and go to gallery page to view images.
 - More Info: This page was renamed more info on the nav menu, to be more intuive for users.
 - The html page which the more info menu item is linked to, is called services.